openspending/community.openspending.org/resources/gift/chapter1-3.md

 ### Standards for Fiscal Data

 [This section](chapter4-intro.html) examined whether having standards for fiscal data could provide a solution to some of the usability issues described by the users of the data in the previous section, by looking at two internationally recognised standards, IATI and XBRL.
-Accompanying this report are some Terms of Reference for the possible implementation of such a standard.

 #### Highlights